 Required Qualifications and Experience:

 Must have several years of experience as a reporter in a college or professional publication and strong writing and interviewing skills, as well as the ability to compile and analyze data.
 A successful candidate must be able to work in person or online to enrich the newsroom environment and collaborate on short and longform reporting and editing.
 As a non-partisan news organization, we strive for objectivity in our reporting and openness to a wide spectrum of views on the topics we cover.
-We are committed to clearly labelling and distinguishing between our reporting, analysis and opinion.
+We are committed to clearly labeling and distinguishing between our reporting, analysis and opinion.

 Preferred Qualifications and Experience: